Call us: 651-291-7263

 FAQ: What Does No-Fault Mean?

-Even though MN is a no fault state, that won’t mean much if your expenses cost more than your policy covers.
-If that’s the case, you’ll need the help of a skilled Sand Law attorney.
+Even though MN is a no-fault state, that won’t mean much if your expenses cost more than your policy covers.
+If that’s the case, you’ll need the help of a skilled Sand Law car accident attorney.
 We’ll work hard to prove someone else’s negligence caused the accident.
 That way, you’ll obtain enough money to handle your medical bills and all other accident-related expenses.

 What is PIP or No Fault Car Insurance in Minnesota?

 Getting into a car accident can be a traumatic experience, and getting involved with insurance companies can add even more frustration.
-No fault car insurance (or PIP, personal injury protection) can take a lot of the weight off a person’s shoulders after a car accident occurs.
-As a no fault state, MN insurance covers medical and out-of-pocket expenses after an accident, no matter whose fault it is.
+No-fault car insurance (or PIP, personal injury protection) can take a lot of the weight off a person’s shoulders after a car accident occurs.
+As a no-fault state, Minnesota insurance covers car accident medical bills and some out-of-pocket expenses after an accident, no matter whose fault it is.

-Minnesota’s no fault system is grounded in a coverage called Personal Injury Protection, or PIP.
+Minnesota’s no-fault system is grounded in coverage called Personal Injury Protection, or PIP.
 MN PIP is a part of your auto insurance policy, designed to provide quick access to funds.
 This system aims to expedite the process, making it more efficient and reducing disputes about fault.

 Basic PIP Benefits

-Under Minnesota’s no fault system, your PIP coverage typically includes benefits such as medical expenses, lost wages, and essential services, which can help with tasks you can no longer perform due to your injuries.
+Under Minnesota’s no-fault system, your PIP coverage typically includes benefits such as medical expenses, lost wages, and essential services, which can help with tasks you can no longer perform due to the long-term effects of your car accident injuries.
 These benefits are available to you, your passengers, and pedestrians injured in the accident.

 In cases that reach this threshold, you may have the option to seek compensation from the responsible party’s insurance through a personal injury lawsuit.